The Complete Guide to Washington Landlord Tenant Law (2024)

 Rights

 Tenants in Washington have their own set of rights that protect their well-being and safety while residing in a rental property.
-Renters’ main rights include:
+Renters’ main rights include the following:

-• Having repairs made in 20 days after providing the landlord with written notice
+• Having repairs completed within 20 days after providing the landlord with written notice.

 Responsibilities

-Same as landlords, Washington renters have a range of responsibilities to uphold.
-These duties ensure the rental unit is maintained and the landlord goes financially unharmed.
-In addition to paying rent on time, Washington tenants must:
+As is the case for landlords, Washington renters have a range of responsibilities to uphold.
+These duties ensure the maintenance of the rental unit.
+In addition to paying rent on time, Washington tenants must do the following:

 Washington landlord tenant laws through the rental cycle